-Credit: 1 Offered 1 Semester (Spring) Available to Grades 9-12
+Offered Spring Semester Available to Grades 9-12 Prerequisite: Intro to FCS

 This course is designed to help students foster creativity as they explore the many different aspects of the textiles and apparel industry.
 Topics will include the elements and principles of design; common textiles and care; the manufacturing process; the retail industry; and various styles of clothing.
 A special focus will be directed at the debate surrounding fast fashion.